NFL Preseason Power Rankings: Where all 32 teams stand ahead of final game

 - Tyron SmithAmerican football offensive tackleLiveTodayTomorrowvs--|

-NFL Power Rankings: Where 49ers stand ahead of preseason finale originally appeared on NBC Sports Bayarea
+NFL Power Rankings: Where Eagles stand ahead of preseason finale originally appeared on NBC Sports Philadelphia

 The NFL preseason is wrapping up this week, meaning we’re that much closer to real, meaningful football being played.